alfredbaudisch/alfredbaudisch.com/content/projects/pardall-xyz-a-wiki-site/index.md

 So, in order to start sharing some of the studies and notes that I created, I launched a Wiki website, [https://pardall.xyz](https://pardall.xyz).

 This website is also a proof of concept for my framework [PardallMarkdown](https://alfredbaudisch.com/projects/open-source/pardallmarkdown/).
-Check how the website was made, in the website’s [About page](https://pardall.xyz/about#this-website).
+Check how the website was made, in the website's [About page](https://pardall.xyz/about#this-website).